Colin Reilly’s Tips for Balancing Work with Your Personal Life

 6. Let Go of Perfection

 Many type A personalities have trouble with work-life balance.
 These people feel like they must be in control over every aspect of their lives.
 If this describes you, take a look at your habits and decide where you can let go of perfection.
 Maybe you don’t need to clean your house as often, or maybe you can give up extra projects at work.
+However, this is easier said than done.
+If you’re a perfectionist struggling to let go of some control in your life, it can be really helpful to speak with a professional.
+The licensed mental health professionals at BetterHelp can help you let go of perfection and find the work-life balance that lets you flourish.

 Finding the Elusive Work-Life Balance